bacpack-system/bacpack-system.github.io/docs/architecture.md

 Package Repository is a Git repository of Packages and Apps, which are built and copied there by Packager.

+It is specific for each project.

 ### Package Context

 Package Context contains definition of Docker images, Packages and Apps in a strict directory structure (this structure is defined in Packager documentation).
 The Packages and Apps must use Docker images defined in the same Package Context.

+It is specific for each project.

 ### Package Tracker